microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/user-get-teamslicensingdetails.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Gets whether a [user](../resources/user.md) has a valid teams license.
+Gets whether a [user](../resources/user.md) has a valid Microsoft Teams license.
 This API specifies the licensing properties of a user.

 [!INCLUDE [national-cloud-support](../../includes/all-clouds.md)]